shybovycha/shybovycha.github.io/_drafts/2022-05-05-message-compression-formats-in-web-app.md

 Few lessons learned:

-* Thrift library is super outdated, failed immediately trying to convert message to buffer with `TypeError: rw.byteLength is not a function`
+* Thrift is quite slow and not that straightforward to use (after all, it was designed to provide entire communication layer for an application), but provides decent compression rate
 * Protobuf and Avro provide by far the most compact output (because of schema provided)
 * Protobuf library (protobufjs), unlike Avro, can't handle enumerations (Protobufjs requires raw integer values to be used whereas Avro supports semantic, string values)
 * Cap'n'Proto seems outdated and its JS plugin did not get any support for few years now, have to check the TS version